sleepyfox/7L7W-Clojure/day2/blog-clojure-day2.md

 ## Using loop and recur to emulate tail-call optimisation

+This seems to me to be a significant deficit in any functional language.

 ## Sequences and he standard library
 We talk through the usual map, filter and reduce - nothing new here.
 The range, iterate, take and drop are familiar from Haskell, though I haven't seen cycle, interpose and interleave before, I'm sure that's just a lack of familiarity with Prelude however.

 The concept of lazy evaluation of infinite sequences seems to be an elegant and powerful one, and one that I haven't had much experience with due to them not being a part of the core language of JS, Python, Java, Ruby etc.

-RPN still trips me up sometimes
+RPN still trips me up sometimes!

 I had a problem with: